ScareTrow/grpc-authorization/readme.md

 as an administrator, it was decided to create the first administrator at application startup using values from environment variables.

-* To store user passwords, bcrypt is used
+* To encrypt stored user passwords, bcrypt is used